- Our Community

 This program began in 2018.
 The initial study identified gaps in infrastructure for 17 schools.
 Recommendations from the report along with ongoing evaluation are used to inform the CIP with annual SRTS expenditures over $250k /year.
 Requests for state funding is also based in part on this program.
 Improvements include new and enhanced facilities (crosswalks, sidewalks, paths, and greenways) to promote walking and biking to school.

-School Zone Time of Day Flashing Beacon System (Lead department: Public Works & Transportation)
+School Zone Time of Day Flashing Beacon System (Lead department: Transportation & Infrastructure Development)

 This town wide system became operational in 2016.
 Ten (10) schools are currently served by time of day flashing school speed reduction beacons.
 The beacons provide enhanced visibility and more accurate warnings based on actual varying school bell times compared to static signs.
 Access to the system via desktop computer and mobile app with real-time adjustments based on alerts from the school system makes the beacons both flexible and easy to monitor.

-Traffic Calming Program (Lead department: Public Works & Transportation)
+Traffic Calming Program (Lead department: Transportation & Infrastructure Development)

 The Apex Unified Development Ordinance provides for traffic calming requests to be studied and implemented when warranted on residential streets as well as evaluation for proposed residential streets in the plan review process.